Putting in a ventilation system to your home can keep indoor air from turning stagnant and manage humidity levels.

 - Constant asthma attacks.
 Dust, pet dander, smoke and other triggers can be circulated through the air or get trapped in carpet.

-- Too much dust despite regular cleaning.
+- Heavy dust despite regular cleaning.
 You may need to put in a new air filter or install a filtration system from Parker Pearce Service Experts.

 - Humidity problems.
-Dryness can cause red eyes and worsen respiratory symptoms.
-Too much moisture can lead to mold or mildew growth.
+Dryness can cause red eyes and amplify respiratory symptoms.
+Too much moisture can cause mold or mildew growth.

-- Stuffy odors.
-Mold or mildew thrives when the humidity in your home is too high.
+- Stale scents.
+Mold or mildew flourishers when the humidity in your home is too high.

 - Hot or cold spots.
 This can be related to air quality, especially if your HVAC system is having issues regulating temperature and humidity.